 Why Do Dogs Need Whiskers?

 The answer to the question of why dogs have whiskers has to do with the fact that dogs are four-footed and horizontal in movement.
-Whiskers are there to help them navigate through their environment, whether they are running around in your back yard or navigating through the woods on a hike.
+Whiskers are there to help them navigate through their environment, whether they are running around in your back yard in their invisible dog fence or navigating through the woods on a hike.
 They are finely attuned sensors that give them the info they need to move safely from place to place.

 A dog’s whiskers also accentuate their face much in the way that a mustache does for a human male.
 They work in conjunction with their eyebrows to give them various types of expressions.
 These expressions are their way of showing their feelings.
 Since dogs can’t talk, their whiskers help them communicate through the medium of body language.